bcgov/mobile-starter-kit/service.md

 In order to use this service, teams must:

-* Nominate a BC Government employee to be the `App Manager`; this person will be able to sign and deploy the app on behalf of the team;
+* Nominate a BC Government employee to be the product `App Manager`; this person will be able to sign and deploy the app on behalf of the team;

 * Developers for iOS will need to provide their Apple ID;